-This edition was published by ROC on July 3, 2012 in paperback and has 373 pages.
+This urban fantasy is a paperback edition that was published by ROC on July 3, 2012 and has 373 pages.

 Third in the Alex Craft urban fantasy series about a grave witch, a woman who can speak with the dead.